 Conditions.
 Generally, you may receive a distribution from certain accounts prior to termination of employment provided you satisfy any of the following conditions:

 - you have attained age 59 1/2.
-Satisfying this condition allows you to receive distributions from elective deferrals. - you have incurred a financial hardship as described below. - you incur a disability (as defined in the Plan).
-Satisfying this condition allows you to receive distributions from elective deferrals, matching contributions, nonelective contributions, mandatory employee contributions and custodial account.
+Satisfying this condition allows you to receive distributions from elective deferrals and rollover contributions. - you have incurred a financial hardship as described below.